BunsDev/weather-app/README.md

 ## Approach

 * Started by creating user stories, wireframes and targeting users' pain points
-* Developed and tested each feature one step at a time before coding the next feature.
+* Developed and tested each feature one step at a time before coding the next feature